triton-lang/triton/README.md

 # ISAAC

 This is the developer repository for ISAAC, a library that uses machine learning to find input-aware kernels for element-wise operations, 1D/2D reductions and GEMM.
-It works with both cuBLAS and clBLAS.
-It's super easy to compile (no dependency!), to install (just link against libisaac.so instead of clBLAS or cuBLAS!), almost always outperforms (tuned) clBLAS and often outperforms cuBLAS.
-And when it predict that it doesn't, it fallbacks on vendor libraries automatically.
-Try it!
+It works with both cuBLAS and clBLAS, and fallbacks on those when appropriate (typically large square matrices).

 ### License